dstepanets/libft/README.md

 ## Usage

 1. Compile with `make`.
-This produses the static library `libft.a`.
+This produces the static library `libft.a`.
 2. Include the libft header into your source files: `#include "libft/includes/libft.h"`
 3. Compile your source files with `libft.a`.